Michael D. Picone

 Doctorat de 3e cycle, Sorbonne, Paris

 Michael D. Picone’s publications and program of research encompass an assortment of lexicological, phonological, and language-contact topics, as well as contemporary and historical profiles of language use in Louisiana, in Alabama and elsewhere.
 He is author of Anglicisms, Neologisms and Dynamic French (1996), a detailed study of borrowings and other types of lexical creativity in the French of France.
 He is co-editor of the Dictionary of Louisiana French (2010) and co-editor of New Perspectives on Language Variety in the South: Historical and Contemporary Approaches (2015).
-Some of his most recent research revolves around nineteenth-century literary dialect in the South and linguistic and semiotic approaches to American comics and graphic novels, French bande dessinée, and Italian fumetti.
+Some of his most recent research revolves around nineteenth-century literary dialect in the South and linguistic and semiotic approaches to French bande dessinée and other comics and graphic novels.

 Teaching Franco-Belgian bande dessinée appeared in Teaching the Graphic Novel, edited by Stephen E. Tabachnick; New York: Modern Languages Association of America (2009).